sufianrhazi/gooey/README.md

 Contexts returned by `createContext` are opaque values.
 There is no `MyContext.Provider` or `MyContext.Consumer`; to read a context, a component must use its provided `getContext()` callback.

-The `ref` function is equivalent to `createRef()` / `useRef()` equivalent, except refs can only have default behavior when placed on native JSX elements.
+The `ref` function is equivalent to `createRef()` / `useRef()` equivalent.
+Refs notably only have default behavior when placed on native JSX elements.
 On component functions, the `ref` property is not specially treated and may be used like any other property.
 If you want something akin to `useImperativeHandle`, give your component a `ref` prop and assign the interface to `ref.current` in either the component body or within its `onMount` handler.

 The `children` component prop is an array of JSX elements.
 There is no difference between a `Fragment` and an array: In fact, the definition of `Fragment` is: `({ children }) => children`.